• Skip to primary navigation

 Your email address will not be published.
 Required fields are marked *

-All comments are reviewed before being posted publicly to ensure they meet the Posting Guidelines.
-Your name and email will not be published with your feedback, however, you will be identified as a member of the public, a midwife, or a stakeholder.
+All comments are reviewed to ensure they meet the Posting Guidelines.
+Your name and email will never be published with your feedback, however, you may be identified as a member of the public, a midwife, or a stakeholder.
 Email addresses are required to ensure that individuals provide feedback only once.
-If you prefer to provide feedback using a different format, including email, or if you have any questions about the consultation, please contact us as cmo@cmo.on.ca.
+If you prefer to provide feedback using a different format, including email, or if you have any questions about the consultation, please contact us at cmo@cmo.on.ca.

 Stay connected with us